Getting Started as a Freelance Photographer

 If you’re passionate about photography, it could be a great idea to combine it with your other interests in order to get started as a freelance photographer.
 For example, if you love sports, weddings, pets, hiking, or meeting new people, combining your interests will make for a lucrative photography practice.
 Whether you end up going into sports photography or fashion, landscape or street, and portrait or architecture will have to do with your own personal interests and where your other fields of knowledge lie.
 If you’re looking to get started as a freelance photographer, it’s likely that you already know which kind of photography is best suited to you.
 Here, we’ve assembled all the most important advice for you to take under consideration before you get started as a freelance photographer.

 Even freelancers need solid business plans.
 Especially as a photographer, you’ll be practicing a profession that doesn’t come cheap.
 You’ll need to lay out how you plan to make a profit, maintain, replace, and repair gear, and more.
-Luckily, you can check out our business plan templates for free download.
+Luckily, you can check out our free business plan templates for free download.

 Get Started as a Freelance Photographer

 As a freelancer, you’ll need to set up a sole proprietorship or an auto-enterprise in your region.
 You can check out our articles on getting started with this status in the United States, the UK, and France.
 In France, you’ll also want to look into the Maison des Artistes, a useful association that will help you should you wish to sell prints or exercise your photography in a more artistic capacity.

 Being a freelancer means that you’ll have a lot of costs to take care of yourself — if you’ll be using your car to get to and from assignments, for example, your auto insurance will need to be changed to reflect the use of your vehicle.
 You’ll need to figure out health insurance, as well as purchase insurance on your equipment and liability for your business activity.